-Losses incurred for the first six months of 2008 significantly increased compared to the same period in 2007 primarily due to increases in the default inventory and estimates regarding how many delinquencies will result in a claim, or claim rate, and severity, when each of these items is compared to the same period in 2007.
-The default inventory increased by approximately 21,100 delinquencies in the first six months of 2008, compared to an increase of approximately 2,000 in the first six months of 2007.
+Losses incurred for the first nine months of 2008 significantly increased compared to the same period in 2007 primarily due to increases in the default inventory, offset by a slight decrease in the claim rate, when each of these items is compared to the same period in 2007.
+The default inventory increased by approximately 44,800 delinquencies in the first nine months of 2008, compared to an increase of approximately 12,200 in the first nine months of 2007.

 Our loss estimates are established based upon historical experience.
-The increase in estimated severity in the second quarter and first six months of 2008 was primarily the result of the default inventory containing higher loan exposures with expected higher average claim payments as well as our inability to mitigate losses through the sale of properties in some geographical areas due to slowing home price appreciation or declines in home values.
 We continue to experience increases in delinquencies in certain markets with higher than average loan balances, such as Florida and California.
-In California we have experienced an increase in delinquencies, from 6,900 as of December 31, 2007 to 8,500 as of March 31, 2008 and 10,200 as of June 30, 2008.
-Our Florida delinquencies increased from 12,500 as of December 31, 2007 to 15,600 as of March 31, 2008 and 19,400 as of June 30, 2008.
+In California we have experienced an increase in delinquencies, from 6,900 as of December 31, 2007 to 8,500 as of March 31, 2008, 10,200 as of June 30, 2008 and 12,000 as of September 30, 2008.
+Our Florida delinquencies increased from 12,500 as of December 31, 2007 to 15,600 as of March 31, 2008, 19,400 as of June 30, 2008 and 23,800 as of September 30, 2008.
 The average claim paid on California loans was more than twice as high as the average claim paid for the remainder of the country.
-The increase in the estimated claim rate is due to increases in the claim rates across the country.
-Certain markets such as California, Florida, Nevada and Arizona have experienced more significant increases in claim rates.

-We believe that the foregoing trends could continue throughout 2008, resulting in a higher level of incurred losses in 2008, compared to 2007.
+We believe that the foregoing trends will likely continue in the fourth quarter of 2008, resulting in a higher level of incurred losses in 2008, compared to 2007.
 These trends may also continue beyond 2008.

-As discussed under "-Risk Sharing Arrangements" a portion of our flow new insurance written is subject to reinsurance arrangements with captives.
+As discussed under "-Risk Sharing Arrangements", a portion of our flow new insurance written is subject to reinsurance arrangements with captives.
 The majority of these reinsurance arrangements are aggregate excess of loss reinsurance agreements, and the remainder are quota share agreements.
+As discussed under "Risk Sharing Arrangements" effective January 1, 2009 we will no longer cede new business under excess of loss reinsurance treaties with lender captive reinsurers.
+Loans reinsured through December 31, 2008 will run off pursuant to the terms of the particular captive arrangement.
 Under the aggregate excess of loss agreements, we are responsible for the first aggregate layer of loss, which is typically between 4% and 5%, the captives are responsible for the second aggregate layer of loss, which is typically 5% or 10%, and we are responsible for any remaining loss.
 The layers are typically expressed as a percentage of the original risk on an annual book of business reinsured by the captive.
 The premium cessions on these agreements typically ranged from 25% to 40% of the direct premium.
 Under a quota share arrangement premiums and losses are shared on a pro-rata basis between us and the captives, with the captives' portion of both premiums and losses typically ranging from 25% to 50%.
-As noted under "-Risk Sharing Arrangements" based on changes to the GSE requirements, beginning June 1, 2008 our captive arrangements, both aggregate excess of loss and quota share, are limited to a 25% cede rate.
+As noted under "Risk Sharing Arrangements" based on changes to the GSE requirements, beginning June 1, 2008 our captive arrangements, both aggregate excess of loss and quota share, are limited to a 25% cede rate